MSoftwaree/stability-box/README.md

 ## How it works

 Code is working in the endless loop.
 In every 30 minutes reads the states of the test plans (test plans run every hour).
 If every test plan is PASSED, the green light in the specific station will be turn on.
-If at least one test will be FAILED, the red light in the specific station will be turn on until the user confirms on the website.
+If at least one test will be FAILED, the red light in the specific station will be turn on until the user confirms it on the website.

 The website is provided by RPI on the server, where every user has access.